Winston-Salem White Collar Crime Lawyer

 The Consequences of White Collar Offenses

-All levels of government in the United States take white collar crime very seriously.
-The FBI has a white collar crime program that partners with government agencies to investigate potential offenses.
-North Carolina also investigates and prosecutes white collar crimes, such as embezzlement, credit or debit card theft, extortion, forgery, and identity theft.
+State and federal authorities throughout the United States take white collar crime very seriously.
+The FBI’s white collar crime program works closely with other government agencies to investigate fraud, embezzlement, money laundering, and related offenses.
+North Carolina law enforcement and prosecutors pursue a range of white collar crimes, including credit card theft, extortion, forgery, and identity theft, using both well-established statutes and newly enacted legislation.

 Turn to Beechler Tomberlin with Your Case